About Veronica Doolan

 Earning a quid

-How about true or false?
+How about a true or false quiz?
 In my lifetime I have been paid for the following:

 1. babysitting on a luxury yacht moored in Port Grimaud (just along the coast from St Tropez)